 Fixing electrical problems requires proper equipment and training.
 Additionally, according to Australia’s wiring rules listed in Australia Standards 3000:2007, all wiring jobs must be carried out by a licensed electrician.
 Of course, you can do some small fixes around the house yourself, but if your house needs a complete rewiring, then you should hire a licensed and professional electrician.
 Not only will they do a better job, but they will also finish it much more quickly so that you can proceed with the renovation process sooner.

 Fortunately, Australia has more than enough such electricians.
-There are thousands of specialised electrical services in each state, you are best to find one that has,
+There are thousands of specialized electrical services in each state, you are best to find one that has,

 - A good reputation